noneuclideanmotion/Rebecca/README.md

 # Rebecca
 GPT2 Discord Chatbot with a running memory!

+Notable Quotes:
-There's a birth hatching inside her brain!
+  - There's a bird hatching inside my brain!
+  - In the future I am the only one left
+  - 🤔